 | Best for | Business logic | Low-level control |

-Create spans only when conditions are met:Best Practices
+Create spans only when conditions are met:What are custom span best practices?

 Avoid Over-Instrumentation